Leifhaa/PGR301-2020-konte-oppgave2/README.md

 * Installed Gcloud SDK (https://cloud.google.com/sdk/docs/install)

 In order to create a Google Cloud bucket you will need a Google Cloud Project & a Google Service account.
 If you don't have this already, please follow these steps in order before proceeding with creating a bucket
-# Creating a google cloud project and google service account
+# Creating a Google Cloud Project and google service account
+## 1. Create a google project
-1. Create a Google Cloud Project (https://cloud.google.com/)
+Create a Google Cloud Project (https://cloud.google.com/)
+### 2. Enable billing
-2. Click billing & make sure billing is enabled for the project.
+Click billing & make sure billing is enabled for the project.
+## 3. Create service account
-3. We're going to open a Service account which terraform can use to create a bucket.
-Open "Service accounts" in the console (Under IAM & Admin)
+We're going to open a Service account which terraform can use to create a bucket.
-4. Fill in the Service account details
-5. Skip granting of roles for now.
-These will be added later
+- Open "Service accounts" in the console (Under IAM & Admin).
+- Click "Create service account"
+- Fill in account details.
+Skip adding roles now, as we will handle these later
+## 4. Add Key file to service account
-6. Open the newly created service account & click the "KEYS" tab.
+Open the newly created service account & click the "KEYS" tab.
 Create a new key by clicking "ADD NEW" and select JSON format.
+## 5.
-7. A json file should have been downloaded which can be used to access the service account. :warning: **DO NOT SHARE IT AND DO NOT UPLOAD BY VERSION CONTROL AS IT IS SENSITIVE DATA** :warning:
+A json file should have been downloaded which can be used to access the service account. :warning: **DO NOT SHARE IT AND DO NOT UPLOAD BY VERSION CONTROL AS IT IS SENSITIVE DATA** :warning:

 # Creating the bucket
 Before following this guide, it's important that you've already completed these steps: